Quintinus98/movie_app/README.md

 1. Clone the repository
 2. run `npm install`
+3. Setup the env variable (see below for how to do it.)
 3. run `npm run dev`

 ## Live Demo of the Movie App